G/T Identification Process

 Private And Home School

 The Alvin ISD Advanced Academics department conducts summer screenings for private school and home school students for possible gifted/talented testing.
-Parents of newly enrolled private or home school students who do not go through the summer screening process, must indicate when enrolling their child that they would like to have their child screened for GT.
+Parents of newly enrolled private or home school students who do not go through the summer screening process, must indicate when enrolling their child that they would like to have their child screened for G/T.

-• If your child is newly enrolled in Alvin ISD as a previous private school or home school student and has never attended public school, the district will conduct a summer screening on your child.
+• If your child is newly enrolled in Alvin ISD as a previous private school or home school student and has never attended public school, the district will conduct a screening on your child.

 • In order to have your child screened, the student must be enrolled in an Alvin ISD school.

-• Alvin ISD will conduct GT summer screenings once for a child.
+• Alvin ISD will conduct G/T summer screenings once for a child.

 Appeals

-A parent or staff member may appeal an identification decision made by the campus selection committee for gifted/talented students.
-The appellant must submit an appeal letter to the campus Advanced Academics Specialist no later than 15 working days after the campus GT selection committee has communicated the placement decision.
+A parent or staff member may appeal an identification decision made by the campus placement committee for gifted/talented students.
+The appellant must submit an appeal letter to the campus Advanced Academics Specialist no later than 15 working days after the campus G/T selection committee has communicated the placement decision.
 A response will be made to the person making the appeal no later than 15 working days after receipt of the letter of appeal.

 Furloughs

-Students unable to maintain satisfactory performance within the structure of the GT program may be placed on furlough by the campus GT committee, which includes: Advanced Academics Specialist, classroom teacher, administrator, and counselor.
+Students unable to maintain satisfactory performance within the structure of the G/T program may be placed on furlough by the campus GT committee, which includes: Advanced Academics Specialist, classroom teacher, administrator, and counselor.

-• If a student fails a core class (English/Language Arts, Science, Math, and/or Social Studies) for a nine-week period, he/she may be furloughed from the GT program.
+• If a student fails a core class (English/Language Arts, Science, Math, and/or Social Studies) for a nine-week period, he/she may be furloughed from the G/T program.

 • Students may be furloughed for a period of time deemed appropriate by the above committee, with student’s progress reassessed at the end of the furlough.